shortdark/num-of-posts/README.md

 Currently there is a graphical representation of year, category, tag, day-of-the-week, hour-of-the-day, month and day-of-the-month stats, with more to come.

 The lists have been moved to AJAX, to free up more space and so it works better on mobile devices.
+There are now separate subpages for a more detailed look at the stats and future exporting, etc.

 Now, you are able to select a year and just see the stats for that one year.